DataHERAfrica/datathon-2025-hub/projects/project-index.md

 💡 Solution

-AskDokita is designed as a multi-channel AI health chatbot that provides verified responses to common health questions such as: What are the symptoms of malaria?, How can I prevent cholera?, How do I treat dehydration in a child?, The chatbot retrieves information from trusted health sources (like WHO, Africa CDC, and national health agencies) and uses Gemini 2.5 Flash-Lite combined with Retrieval-Augmented Generation (RAG) and Google Search Grounding to ensure accurate and grounded answers.
+AskDokita is designed as a multi-channel AI health chatbot that provides verified responses to common health questions such as:

+"What are the symptoms of malaria?"
+"How can I prevent cholera?"
+"How do I treat dehydration in a child?"
+The chatbot retrieves information from trusted health sources (like WHO, Africa CDC, and national health agencies) and uses Gemini 2.5 Flash-Lite combined with Retrieval-Augmented Generation (RAG) and Google Search Grounding to ensure accurate and grounded answers.
 ---

 ### 🔹 Africare